AnshuRegmi/WEBFINALPROJECT/README.md

 - SVG icons for plus/minus indicators
 - Class-based styling approach for maintainability
 - One FAQ item starts with `active` class (second item) to show default expanded state
+- All six FAQ items contain answer text for complete functionality

 ### 2. CSS Styling (styles.css)
 The styling was built using a mobile-first approach with progressive enhancement for larger screens.